Argentine president scrambles to replace economy chief after Guzman exit | Headlines

 - Argentina

-Argentine President Alberto Fernandez held meetings and telephone calls on Sunday morning as he scrambled to find a new economy minister, official sources said, after the exit of ally Martin Guzman.
+Argentine President Alberto Fernandez held meetings and telephone calls on Sunday as he scrambled to find a new economy minister, official sources said, after the abrupt exit of ally Martin Guzman shook the country's center-left government.
+By early Sunday afternoon there was still no sign of a successor.
+"No news," a government spokesperson told Reuters.

-"No news," a government spokesperson told Reuters on Sunday morning.
-Guzman, 39, submitted his resignation late on Saturday amid rising tensions within the ruling Peronist coalition of how to handle economic crises that have been exacerbated by Russia's invasion of Ukraine and sky-high inflation.

 He had been balancing that pressure with the need to cut a deep fiscal deficit, which had become tougher amid soaring energy import costs that have hit foreign currency reserves.
 "We are facing a complex political crisis, deepened by the fight for power," said Rosendo Fraga, a political analyst.